Supported Bitcoin addresses in Phantom

-When you create a wallet in Phantom, you get a multi-chain account that includes a Bitcoin address.
-Phantom supports two Bitcoin address types:
+When you create a wallet in Phantom, you get a multi-chain account that includes two types of Bitcoin addresses:

 New wallets use Native SegWit by default.
 Some apps and services may send Bitcoin to a Taproot address instead, so your funds may not appear in Phantom unless Taproot is enabled.